xiaoyang-sde/knowledge-base/docs/artificial-intelligence/05-constraint-satisfaction-problems.md

 ### Interleaving search and inference

 - The forward checking algorithm runs the constraint inference in the course of a search.
 When a variable $X$ is assigned, the forward checking algorithm establishes arc consistency for it.
 For each unassigned variable $Y$ that is connected to $X$ by a constraint, delete from $Y$'s domain any value that is inconsistent.
-- The MAC (maintaining arc consisteny) algorithm is more effective than forward checking.
+- The MAC (maintaining arc consistency) algorithm is more effective than forward checking.
 When a variable $X$ is assigned, the MAC algorithm adds $(X_j, X_i)$ where $X_j$ is an unassigned neighbor of $X_i$ to the queue, and then runs the AC-3 algorithm to perform constraint propagation.

 ## Problem Structure